GerHobbelt/pylene/doc/source/python/extension.rst

 There are a few important things to note about this code.
 At first, **the header** ``<pln/core/image_cast.hpp>``
 **must be included in all the compilation unit of the extension module**.
-In this header, the ``type_caster`` converting Pylene images into Numpy arrays and inversely.
+In this header, there is the ``type_caster`` converting Pylene images into Numpy arrays and inversely.
 If not included, some undefined behavior may happen.

 Then, a ``iota`` function is defined.
-This function fill inplace a 2D image with unsigned element on 8 bits.
-The argument of this function is a ``mln::ndbuffer_image``, the type-erased version of the Pylene images, where the type and the dimension of the image are stored dynamically.
+This function fills inplace a 2D image with unsigned element on 8 bits.
+The argument of this function is a ``mln::ndbuffer_image``, the type-erased version of the Pylene images, in which the type and the dimension of the image are stored dynamically.
 However, it is not considered as an image by the library and cannot be manipulated directly: it has to be casted to a Pylene image, as it is done in the first lines of the function, thanks to the ``cast_to`` method.
 This method takes two template
 parameters: the type of the image and its dimension.
-If it matches the ones stored dynamically, the image is converted.
+If it matches the ones stored dynamically, a pointer to the converted image is returned.
 Else, ``nullptr`` is returned by the method.

 Finally, the last lines define the Python module, thanks to Pybind11.
-It is important to note that the ``pln::init_pylena_numpy`` is called at the first line of the module extension. **It should be called at the first line of the module definition for an extension module.**
+It is important to note that the ``pln::init_pylena_numpy`` is called at the first line of the module extension.
+**It must be called at the first line of the module definition for an extension module.**

 Step 3: Using the extension
 ---------------------------

-Finally, bellow is an example of how to use the simple module developped above.
+Finally, below is an example of how to use the simple module developed above.

 >>> from pylene_extension import iota
 >>> import numpy as np